datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    section further.

-2. Configure $productName$ to look for services registered to Consul by creating the ConsulResolver.
+2. Configure $productName$ to look for services registered to Consul by creating the `ConsulResolver`.
 Create a file (e.g. `consul-resolver.yaml`) and copy the following code into that
    file: